Poor women -- United States

 Dates of Materials: 1946 - 2006

-Overview Labor organizer; Women's rights activist; Author; Activist; Poet.
+Abstract Labor organizer; Women's rights activist; Author; Activist; Poet.
 The papers include correspondence, organizing materials, conference materials, fliers, pamphlets, newsletters, and newspaper clippings.
 There is also Louie's course work as both student and instructor.
-Major topics include women and labor organizing, Asian American women's history, social justice activism, international women's rights, and issues surrounding race, class, immigration and poverty in the U.S. Especially impressive...
+Major topics include women and labor organizing, Asian American women's history, social justice activism, international women's rights, and issues surrounding race, class, immigration and poverty in the U.S. Especially...

 Dates of Materials: 1970 - 2016